alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 The video then turns to a discussion about how older games with weaker graphics had to rely on storytelling to fill the gaps.
 I'd rate this somewhat true - storytelling has gotten significantly easier with graphics if you care about it.
-Then Sam comes in saying old Mario games had incredible story, which I find very weird.
+Then Sam comes in saying old Mario games had incredible stories, which I find very weird.
 When you think of a good story-based game, Mario is far, far down the list.
 (Although the Mario RPG stories are often good.)